oneapi-src/oneTBB/doc/GSG/intro_gsg.rst

 * Emphasize data-parallel programming
 * Take advantage of concurrent collections and parallel algorithms

-oneTBB supports nested parallelism as well.
-It means that you can use the library without being worried about overloading a computer.
+oneTBB supports nested parallelism and load balancing.
+It means that you can use the library without being worried about oversubscribing a system.